Chimborazo Hospital: After the war

 As news arrived of Robert E. Lee's retreat from the Siege of Petersburg on April 2, 1865, patients began to leave voluntarily or be evacuated.
 McCaw surrendered the hospital the following day.
 Some Confederate wounded remained as the Union began to bring their own wounded into the hospital; Union and Confederate soldiers resided in separate wards.
 By early summer, all patients had been removed.

 Shortly after the buildings were vacated by the military, freed slaves began to occupy the site.
 While the 13th Amendment had freed all slaves in the United States, it had not provided work nor land nor housing for them.
 The Freedmen's Bureau, formally known as the Bureau of Refugees, Freedmen and Abandoned Lands, had been established to provide such necessities to freed slaves, but the bureau was limited in its successes due to insufficient resources, diverse and complex responsibilities, Presidential obstruction of bills to expand the bureau, and Black Codes restricting black movement, labor, and rights.
 The refugees remained segregated from society.

 The Chimborazo refugee camp, referred to as the "Nation's poorest of the poor," proved a major logistical challenge for the Richmond city government, particularly because the camp's white neighbors often complained about the camp and sometimes incited riots.
 Chimborazo was just outside of Richmond city limits and thus offered little protection from their neighbors, leading to the formation of a militia (Richmond soon expanded its city limits to encompass Chimborazo).
 The major violent incidents came in March 1866, which were initially characterized by local media sources depicting the conflicts as "Negros" terrorizing defenseless white people.
 However, it was later realized that white men had been harassing and threatening the community, leading to several arrests, though all but one were released.

-In response to the riots, the Freedmen's Bureau ordered all able-bodied men vacate the camp by April 1.
-1866?
+In response to the riots, the Freedmen's Bureau ordered that all able-bodied men vacate the camp by April 1, 1866.
+It was expected that roughly 150 individuals would remain of the 1,000 present on the site.
+However, by 1870, voter registration data shows that 651 black voters were present in the Marshall Ward which includes Chimborazo and Church Hill.
+Considering women and children would not be counted in this data, the number is likely significantly higher.

 The City of Richmond gradually began buying up the land of Chimborazo, gradually removing all of the structures and beginning work on Chimborazo Park.

 Today, the land of Chimborazo Park is owned by both the City of Richmond (27.9 acres) and the federal government (5.6 acres).The park contains several monuments, including a smaller version of the Statue of Liberty and one commemorating the relationship of Powhatan and John Smith, and a museum and visitor center, the headquarters of Richmond National Battlefield Park, which is primarily focused on Civil War-era battlefield medicine.
 The surrounding neighborhood has been nationally designated as Oakwood-Chimborazo Historic District.